Aniket-d-d/k8s-jenkins-app/README.md

 Before creating/adding a node/agent on jenkins, we need to create private SSH key so that we can connect "ic-server" with "dev-server".

 Steps to setup private SSH key:
-1. Connect to "ic-server" using SSH.
+1. Connect to "ci-server" using SSH.
 2. If you use ```ls -la``` at your home location, you might see ```.ssh``` directory.
 3. Enter Command: ```cd .ssh```.
 4. Enter Command: ```ssh-keygen``` and press enter 4 times.